BaselSZ/Arabic-Bank-Check-Amount-Extraction-and-Verification-System/README.md

-# Arabic Bank Check Amount Extraction and Verification System
+# Arabic Bank Check Amount Extraction & Processing

 ## 1. Problem Definition
 Automatic processing of bank checks is an important task in financial systems because manual verification is time-consuming, expensive, and prone to human error.
 Arabic bank checks present additional challenges due to handwritten text variability, Arabic script complexity, and differences in writing styles.